vindar/ILI9341_T4/README.md

 ```
 uint16_t fb[240*320]; // our memory framebuffer.
 The screen has size 240 x 320 with color in 16 bits - RGB565 format
 ```
-Also, if we want to activate double buffering (we do!), we need another framebuffer that will provide to the driver for internal use:
+Also, if we want to activate double buffering (we do!), we need another framebuffer that we will give to the driver for internal use:
 ```
 DMAMEM uint16_t fb_internal[240*320];  // the 'internal' frame buffer that will be used for double buffering
 ```
 The above buffer has been placed in the upper 512K (dmamem) portion of the memory to preserve the RAM in the faster lower portion (dtcm).
 Buffers can be placed anywhere in RAM (even in EXTMEM if external ram is present but there will be a speed penalty in that case).

-**Remark.** Not using any internal framebuffer is possible but, in that case, asynchronous and differential updates will be disabled, thus removing most of the library benefit... **ADVICE: always use double buffering !**
+**Remark.** Not using an internal framebuffer is possible but will disable asynchronous and differential updates, thus removing most of the library benefit... **ADVICE: always use double buffering !**

 #### (c) Diff buffers